Play Freedom Trail with DP

 // move the pointer to ring[k] and continue inputting key[j+1..]

-// choose the option with the least number of "overall" operations
+// choose the overall minimum number of operations

 // add one because pressing the button is also an operation